paulaaguilarov/meetup-finder/README.md

 #Meetup-finder

-iOS demo app that finds the upcoming public technology meetups near the user's current location using the [meetup.com API] (https://secure.meetup.com/meetup_api).
+This is an iOS demo that helps find when and where the upcoming technology meetups are happening near the user’s current location, using the [meetup.com API] (https://secure.meetup.com/meetup_api).

 <img src="/screenshots/screenshot-2.png" width="213px" height="380px" />&nbsp;&nbsp;
 <img src="/screenshots/screenshot-3.png" width="213px" height="380px" />&nbsp;&nbsp;